 There is also a significant reputational risk

 to underfilling food and beverage products.
-Today’s consumers have instant access to global social media platforms (and other digital channels), and unhappy consumers “name and shame” brands when products fail to meet their expectations.
+Today’s consumers have instant access to global social media platforms (and other digital channels), and unhappy consumers “name and shame” brands when products fail to meet their expectations by under-delivering net content.
 Such incidents have a tendency to go viral, which can have a significant impact on a brand’s reputation.

 Wary of getting caught up in these incidents, retailers are increasingly moving to protect their brands by taking a close interest in the net content control policies and processes of their major manufacturing suppliers, including the independent surveillance and audit of supplied goods.
 Sustained failures can and will cause manufacturers to lose lucrative sales contracts—imposing further commercial risks

 The traditional approach has been to “grade to the curve”—to fill packaging to a target that is substantially more than declared